-Following a change of Head of Claims in December 2023, an independent director resigned from the board and was subsequently appointed as an executive director to the Dominion and Trent board.
+There has been several changes to the board in 2024 and the Head of Claims who was an executive director to the Dominion and Trent board resigned in January 2025.
 The board composition now consists of:

-- Four independent non-executive directors, including the Chair of the Audit Committee and the Chair of the Risk Committee

-- The CEO
+- Three independent non-executive directors, including the Chair of the Audit Committee and the Chair of the Risk Committee - The CEO - The Finance Director/CFO - One Premia group executive who act in a non-executive capacity, including the Chair of the board.

-- Head of Claims

-- The Finance Director/CFO

-- Two Premia group executives who act in a non-executive capacity, including the Chair of the board.

-Members of the Dominion and Trent board are also directors of other UK regulated companies owned by Premia.
+Some members of the Dominion and Trent board are also directors of other UK regulated companies owned by Premia.

-During the year the committees were restructured.
-The following committees operated at the end of the year:
+During the year the following committees operated:

-- Audit Committee a committee constituted across all Premia's operations in the UK which provides oversight of the financial reporting process including external audit and the company's system of internal controls. - Risk Committee a committee constituted across all Premia's operations in the UK which provides oversight of the Actuarial, Risk, Internal Audit and Compliance regulated functions.
+- Audit Committee a committee constituted across all Premia's operations in the UK which provides oversight of the financial reporting process including external audit and the company's system of internal controls. - Risk Committee a committee constituted across all Premia's operations in the UK which provides oversight of the Actuarial, Risk, Internal Audit and Compliance regulated functions. - Investment Committee a committee constituted across all Premia's operations in the UK which oversees the investment management of funds and monitors performance.

-- Investment Committee a committee constituted across all Premia's operations in the UK which oversees the investment management of funds and monitors performance. - Nominations and Remuneration Committee The purpose of this committee is to independently consider and approve proposals to hire or promote individuals to the Board or senior executive roles and provide oversight of the remuneration policy for staff performing the functions of the business including that of senior employees and directors.
+Nominations and Remuneration Committee - The purpose of this committee is to independently consider and approve proposals to hire or promote individuals to the Board or senior executive roles and provide oversight of the remuneration policy for staff performing the functions of the business including that of senior employees and directors.